itsschwer/schwer-scripts/README.md

         * *A solution is being worked on.
 For now, the example `InventoryInspector` provides a crude workaround.*
     * ~~Inventory assets will lose their values on domain reload (e.g. entering Play mode)~~.
         * ***Inventory now implements `ISerializationCallbackReciever` to address this.
 This is a recent change, so please alert me if there are any issues pertaining to this.***
+* By default, inventories do not support fixed inventory sizes, item weighting systems, or the like (though developers may try to implement such functionalities).
+    * For reference, as may be evident from the demo prefab, this system was modelled after the one in *Breath of the Wild*.
+        * *(Different inventory sections could be handled with front-end sorting code, e.g. through use of an `ItemType` enum).*
 ## Notes
 * This implementation only provides the bare bones of an item system.
 * It is expected that developers will extend the `Item` class in order for items to be usable in a game (e.g. consumables).